vtex-apps/abandoned-cart/docs/README.md

 > ⚠️ This app is no longer maintained by VTEX.
 This means support and maintenance are no longer provided.

-The Abandoned Cart Service app can be used to trigger abandoned cart emails.
+The Abandoned Cart Service app triggers abandoned cart emails.

 ## Installation